UnbrokenHunter/ProximitySensor/README.md

 3. Lap is Saved

    - When the car is determined to have exited the sensor, a lap is saved.
 First however, the "Lap Time" is compared to a minimum time variable (10 by default), and if it is below the threshold, the lap is disqualified.
+   - The second filter checks that the sensor is not endlessly displaying a positive value.
+This is to prevent a misaligned sensor from appearing as if it is working, by displaying new laps being saved.
+The default threshold is if all of the last 80 values were true, it will begin halting future lap saves, and printing a warning message to the screen.
    - Once verified however, the lap can actually be saved.
 First the program will attempt to reach the Google Sheets API, and update the data there.
 If it is successful, the data will be logged in the first empty row.
      - The program will iterate through all previous rows to find this
      - The current lap is also determined by the row that it finds.
 It was designed this way to hopefully be more resilient towards crashes, as even if the program crashes, the local lap count can automatically update itself to match the Sheets count (In other words, Sheets take priority)